aniketpathak028/zettelkasten/content/0-Index/helm.md

 - helm is a package manager for kubernetes based applications
 - helm runs as a binary on your local machine and when we run the helm command, it connects to the current kubernetes cluster using the config and performs actions similar to kubectl
 - read https://helm.sh/
+- helm chart is a complete package for a kubernetes application containing all the resources needed to run the app, making lives of dev easier

 ### installing [homarr](https://homarr.dev/docs/getting-started/installation/helm/) using helm